Windows Server Semi-Annual Channel overview

 Applies To: Windows Server (Semi-Annual Channel)

-The Windows Server release model is offering a new option in order to align with similar release and servicing models for Windows 10 and Office 365 ProPlus.
+The Windows Server release model offers a new option in order to align with similar release and servicing models for Windows 10 and Office 365 ProPlus.
 If you've been working with Windows 10 or Office 365 ProPlus, these improvements might already be familiar to you.

-There will be two primary release channels available to Windows Server customers, the Long-Term Servicing Channel, and the new Semi-Annual Channel.
-You can keep servers on the Long-Term Servicing Channel (LTSC), move them to the new Semi-Annual Channel, or have some servers on either track, depending on what works best for your needs.
+There are two primary release channels available to Windows Server customers, the Long-Term Servicing Channel and the Semi-Annual Channel.
+You can keep servers on the Long-Term Servicing Channel (LTSC), move them to the Semi-Annual Channel, or have some servers on either track, depending on what works best for your needs.

 Long-Term Servicing Channel (LTSC)

 This is the release model you’re already familiar with (formerly called the “Long-Term Servicing Branch”) where a new major version of Windows Server is released every 2-3 years.
 Users are entitled to 5 years of mainstream support and 5 years of extended support.
 This channel is appropriate for systems that require a longer servicing option and functional stability.
 Deployments of Windows Server 2016 and earlier versions of Windows Server will not be affected by the new Semi-Annual Channel releases.
 The Long-Term Servicing Channel will continue to receive security and non-security updates, but it will not receive the new features and functionality.

 The Semi-Annual Channel is perfect for customer who are innovating quickly to take advantage of new operating system capabilities at a faster pace, both in applications – particularly those built on containers and microservices, as well as in the software-defined hybrid datacenter.
 Windows Server products in the Semi-Annual Channel will have new releases available twice a year, in spring and fall.
 Each release in this channel will be supported for 18 months from the initial release.

 Most of the features introduced in the Semi-Annual Channel will be rolled up into the next Long-Term Servicing Channel release of Windows Server.
 The editions, functionality, and supporting content might vary from release to release depending on customer feedback.